nickcharlton/heroku-postgres/README.md

 # => [<Heroku::Postgres::Backup id=abc>]

 # capture a backup, waiting for completion
+# optionally, pass true to poll until complete
 backup = db.capture_backup(true)

+# or, pass a block to monitor the response whilst it's created
+backup = db.capture_backup(true) do |backup|
+  puts backup
+end

 # generate a public url so you can fetch the file
 backup.public_url